 During the winter months, the colder weather and shorter days can affect how we may be feeling.
 If you’re struggling, we’ve gathered some tips and resources to help you cope this winter.

-This winter, many of us are facing new challenges in addition to the harsher weather.
-It is normal that short days and colder weather may affect your mental health.
+As the seasons change and we settle into new routines, it is normal that the shorter days and colder weather may affect your mental health.
 You’re not alone in feeling like this.
 There are all sorts of reasons you may find this time of year difficult, and it’s OK to feel this way.

-We know that we won't be able to spend our time as we may have in previous winters.
-This doesn’t mean that there aren't things that you can do that may help if you’re feeling more tired or stressed than usual.
-During these months, it is more important than ever to look after our mental health and wellbeing.
-Spending time with nature, taking time for ourselves, finding new routines and reaching out to others can help you cope if you are feeling low.
+During these months, it is more important than ever to look after ourselves.
+Spending time with nature, taking time to do things we enjoy, finding new routines and reaching out to others can help you cope if you are feeling low.

 We’ve gathered some tips and resources to help you make the most of the winter months.